 ”I know that my colleagues here at Human Rights Watch, my colleagues who work in journalism, policy-makers, governments all now turn to Your Middle East.”

-Those are words from Sarah Leah Whitson, Director of the Middle East and North Africa division at the respected watchdog Human Rights Watch.
-So what is it exactly that Sarah feels so strongly about?
+Sarah Leah Whitson, Director Middle East & North Africa (MENA) at Human Rights Watch.

 When you browse your daily newspaper or watch the evening news, most of what you are going to see from the Middle East has to do with violence and other forms of conflict.
 The region is portrayed as one with little diversity.
 Here at Your Middle East, we find that coverage very disturbing; it is incomplete, often biased, and lacks nuance.

 We’ve covered the Gaza war from the ground, visited Salafists in Cairo who invite Christian youth to their meetings, talked to Saffron retailers in Iran, met Tunisian resistance dancers, and interviewed an atheist in Saudi Arabia.
-In our first 18 months of operation we have published almost 15,000 articles.
+In our first 24 months of operation we have published more than 20,000 articles.

 Ironically, this is exactly why many of the more established publications now turn to us for stories they can’t find in the news wires or from their few correspondents.
 The Washington Post in the US, Austria’s Der Standard, France’s Courrier International and Sweden’s Dagens Nyheter – all leading publications in their respective country – have republished or rewritten our stories.
 Just to mention a few.